-In an era of digital acceleration, UI/UX are particular sets of design skills that are primed to be one of the fastest-growing careers.
+What is the value of UI/UX design?
+In an era of digital acceleration, UI/UX is a particular set of design skills primed to be one of the fastest-growing careers.

-It’s a field that’s quickly expanding across organizations and evolving into the development of new niches.
+The field of digital design is rapidly expanding across organisations, continually evolving and giving rise to new niches.
 User experience design, user interface design, customer experience, and product design are all part of the larger landscape of building user-friendly digital content.
-They are responsible for an impeccable user-experience that is intuitive and leads to easy navigation.
+They are responsible for an intuitive, impeccable user experience that leads to easy navigation.

-Well-designed user experience and user-friendly interface make a website or app more engaging, trustworthy and accessible.
-That is why an increasing number of companies are looking for UI/UX designers who can transform the digital presence of their business through optimized interfaces and improved usability.
+A well-designed user experience and a user-friendly interface make a website or app more engaging, trustworthy and accessible.
+Many companies seek UI/UX designers who can transform their business’s digital presence through optimised interfaces and improved usability.

-UI/UX designers tend to work as part of a wider product team, and will often find themselves bridging the gap between the user, the development team, and key business stakeholders.
+UI/UX designers work as part of a broader product team and often find themselves bridging the gap between the user, the development team, and key business stakeholders.

 UX: User Experience

-As the name suggests, UX designers focus on the user experience and are primarily “user first” in all the work that he or she does.
-They’re responsible for user-friendly apps and sites that are easy to navigate.
-This will help the user find information and take action (such as making a purchase or booking an appointment) easily.
+As the name suggests, UX designers are dedicated to user experience and are primarily “user first” in all their work.
+UX designers are responsible for ensuring the user finds information and takes action (such as making a purchase or booking an appointment) easily.

-Wireframes are the basic skeletal structure of a website or app.
-They allow a UX designer to outline and map out user flow.
-A prototype (a mockup of a site or app) is then created and tested with a group of users to collect feedback and fine-tune the product before the actual development.
+Wireframes are the basic skeletal structure of a website or app, allowing a UX designer to outline and map out user flow.
+A prototype (a mockup of a site or app) is then created and tested with users to collect feedback and fine-tune the product before the actual development.

 Even after a product is completed, UX design doesn’t stop there.
-UX design is a never-ending process.
-Any app or website has to be refreshed from time to time to account for evolving search trends and ever-changing user behaviour.
-It’s important for the UX designer to account for the evolving needs of a customer and a business, in order to improve the platform for a better selling and buying process.
+Any app or website must be refreshed occasionally to account for evolving search trends and ever-changing user behaviour.
+UX designers must continuously consider the shifting needs of both consumers and businesses to enhance the platform.

-Think about the major social media platforms such as Facebook, YouTube and Instagram.
+Think about renowned social media platforms such as Facebook, YouTube and Instagram.
 Has your user experience changed and improved drastically over the years?

 UI: User interface

-UI is a digital space where users see and perceive information.
-It specifically focuses on the visual design (look and feel) of a product.
-It is also concerned about the interactive elements such as drop-down menus, form fields, clickable elements, animation, button styling and other critical tools in UI design.
-These are elements that’ll guide a user’s engagement with a product.
+UI is a digital space where users see and perceive information visually.
+It is concerned with interactive elements such as drop-down menus, form fields, clickable elements, animation, button styling and other critical tools in UI design.
+These are elements that will guide a user’s engagement with a product.

-Let us use the example of a cup to illustrate the importance of having both UI and UX in any product design.
+Using the example of a cup to illustrate the importance of UI and UX in any product design.

 Example of Good UI/UX – Zalora Mobile Shopping App